CyberVisionariesInstitute/pki-foundations-labs/03-week-03-certificate-anatomy/lab/lab-02-certificate-extenstions.md

 lab/03-week-03-certificate-anatomy/submissions/certificate-extensions/

-Create a file documenting your observations.

-Example:

-  extensions-analysis.md
+Update certificate-extensions.md in your submissions folder with your observations.

 Your file should summarize the extensions you identified and what they mean.